 In 2010 Hogarth worked with the AIDS Healthcare Foundation (AHF) to Direct and Produce If Not Now.
 The film is an overview of the AHF worldwide ‘Testing Millions Campaign’; its successes, challenges and a call for all to be tested.
 The film was shot in countries around the world: Kenya, Uganda, Russia, Ukraine, Mexico and India.
 Hogarth is the recipient of an Amnesty International Award in recognition of her contribution to promoting greater awareness and understanding of human rights issues.

-Louise’s current documentary, Where Elephants Rule, follows the triumphs and heartaches of the Moller family as they struggle to provide water to 300-400 elephants a day at their bush lodge in Botswana.
+Louise’s current documentary, Elephant Refugees, follows the triumphs and heartaches of the Moller family as they struggle to provide water to 300-400 elephants a day at their bush lodge in Botswana.
 The film tracks the stories of elephants who have become regulars at Elephant Sands: the clever one’s who have learned how to turn on the taps in the ablution blocks, and the naughty one’s who pull out pipes, destroy toilets and break into chalets in their search for water.
 On average, 40 toilets are replaced each month by the local hardware store, located 3 hours from camp.
 The biggest financial burden, however, is providing water.
 In the midst of drought, the watering holes are running dry, and the family, against overwhelming odds, confronts their greatest challenge of all: how to keep the lodge open, the water flowing, and the elephants alive.

 Louise became acutely aware of the crisis facing the world’s elephants whilst filming Angels in the Dust.
 In the film the story of the orphaned children is paralleled with the orphaned elephants of the Pilanesberg National Park.
 The longtime practice of culling – killing adult elephants to control herd size – had torn apart the complex social fabric of elephant families.
 As a result, orphaned baby elephants grew up exhibiting unusually violent behavior, such as attacking and killing rhinos.
 Adult elephants were re-introduced into the Pilanesberg population to bring the unruly teenagers into line.
 Both human children and young elephants alike need nurturing parents to become good citizens.